Ant Rowstron,

 My full publication list (and on Google Scholar)

 I am a Distinguished Engineer at Microsoft Research, Cambridge, UK, and I lead a team looking at future technologies for the cloud.
-Many of the projects we run in the team are focused on creating and exploring new optical-based technologies for the cloud across storage, networking and compute (for more information see #OpticsForTheCloud).
+Many of the projects we run in the team are focused on creating and exploring new optical-based technologies for the cloud across storage, networking and compute.
 Examples of the sort of projects the lab does are Project Silica, which is looking at how to store data in Fused Silica (basically glass) as a replacement for tape for long term archival storage.

-I am a systems researcher who has spent most of my career working at the intersection of Storage, Networking, and Distributed Systems.
+As a systems researcher, I have spent most of my career working at the intersection of Storage, Networking, and Distributed Systems.
 More recently I have been learning a lot about Optical Systems.
-During my career, I have been fortunate enough to work several areas, including structured overlays or Distributed Hash Tables (DHTs), wireless routing protocols and even Robot Football (RoboCup’98).
-I worked with Peter Druschel on one of the original DHTs, called Pastry (Middleware’01 and awarded their 10 year test of time award in 2011) and on one of the first highly distributed key-value stores (PAST SOSP’01).
+During my career, I have been fortunate enough to work several areas, including structured overlays or Distributed Hash Tables (DHTs), wireless routing protocols and even Robot Football (RoboCup 1998).
+I worked with Peter Druschel on one of the original DHTs, called Pastry (Middleware 2001 and awarded their 10 year test of time award in 2011) and on one of the first highly distributed key-value stores (PAST SOSP 2001).

-I was deeply honored to be awarded in 2016 the ACM SIGOPS Mark Weiser Award and then in 2021 the ACM EuroSys Lifetime Achievement Award.
+In 2016 I was awarded the ACM SIGOPS Mark Weiser Award and then in 2021 the ACM EuroSys Lifetime Achievement Award.
 In May of 2010 I was elected as a Fellow of the British Computer Society and in Sept 2020 I was elected a Fellow of the Royal Academy of Engineering.

 Sounds exciting?
 We are always looking for really talented people who would like to join the team, especially people who are interested in internships or post-doc positions, from a wide range of backgrounds.